MCAT Physics: What You Need To Know

 Review Your Class Notes

 If you are in the process of, or will soon be taking an introductory physics course, keep your notes and assignments organized!
 These are reliable (and free!) study materials for the MCAT physics.
-Keeping class materials will also save you time and energy as you won’t have to go scavenging the internet for resources.
+Keeping class materials will also save you time and energy as you won’t have to scavenge the internet for resources.

 Take Practice Tests